hphelion/documentation/cloudos/install.advanced-cloud-setup.md

 ## Steps to Apply Install Modules

-After you have allocated the managed nodes, you can complete the cloud creation process by manually applying install modules that are available in the HP Cloud OS Installation Dashboard.
+After you have allocated the managed nodes, you can complete the cloud creation process by manually applying install modules that are available in the HP Helion Cloud OS Installation Dashboard.
 As noted previously, to access this UI, open it in
 Mozilla Firefox or Google Chrome:

 http://192.168.124.10:3000

 **Note:** In the current release, the dashboards use pre-defined login credentials.
 These are not published in the web-hosted documentation.
-To get the pre-defined login credentials, refer to the readme file included in the same ZIP that contained the HP Cloud OS ISO.
+To get the pre-defined login credentials, refer to the readme file included in the same ZIP that contained the HP Helion Cloud OS ISO.
-If you have not already done so, see the ZIP on the <a href="https://cloudos.hpwsportal.com" target="codn">HP Cloud OS Distribution Network</a>.
+If you have not already done so, see the ZIP on the <a href="https://cloudos.hpwsportal.com" target="codn">HP Helion Cloud OS Distribution Network</a>.

 ### Apply Cloud Controller Install Modules

-The Cloud Controller install modules have dependencies and must be applied in the order that they are listed in the HP Cloud OS Installation Dashboard.
+The Cloud Controller install modules have dependencies and must be applied in the order that they are listed in the HP Helion Cloud OS Installation Dashboard.

 > **Important:** Each install module must be successfully applied, one at a time, and in a Ready state before you apply the next install module in the list.